Fentanyl Addiction: Short- & Long-Term Effects

 • Slowed breathing.

-The risk of overdose is increased when people take fentanyl illicitly, especially if it is mixed with other drugs, but an overdose can happen even when fentanyl is taken as prescribed by a doctor.
-This is especially true for people over the age of 65 or those who have certain illnesses, such as sleep apnea or disease of the liver or kidneys.
-People who combine fentanyl with alcohol or other drugs, particularly other opioids or benzodiazepines, or take more than was prescribed are also at increased risk of overdosing.4
+The risk of overdose is increased when people take fentanyl illicitly, especially if it is mixed with other drugs, but a fentanyl overdose can happen even when fentanyl is taken as prescribed by a doctor.
+This is especially true for people over the age of 65 or those who have certain illnesses, such as sleep apnea or disease of the liver or kidneys.4

-A fentanyl overdose may be deadly.
-If you recognize the following signs of overdose, call 911 right away:4
+A fentanyl overdose can be deadly.
+If you recognize any of the following signs of overdose, call 911 right away:4

 • Tiny pupils.